-What is a Histogram?
+What’s a Histogram?

-A Histogram will be as shown below.
+A Histogram will probably be as proven beneath.

-Advantages of Histograms
+Benefits of Histograms

-Preparation of Data
+Preparation of Knowledge

-Creating a Histogram
+Making a Histogram

 Following are the steps to create a Histogram.